U.S. flag

 Treatment / Management

-• Instruct the patient (and include family members if possible) of the signs and symptoms of respiratory depression
+• Educate the patient and family members on recognizing signs and symptoms of respiratory depression.

-• Exercise precaution and be able to justify reason when prescribing 50 or more morphine milligram equivalents (MME) per day [48]
+• Exercise caution and justify the rationale when prescribing ≥50 morphine milligram equivalents (MME) per day.[48]

-• Be knowledgeable of patient monitoring, equianalgesic dosing, and cross-tolerance with opioid conversion
+• Be knowledgeable about patient monitoring, equianalgesic dosing, and cross-tolerance with opioid conversion.

-• Augment treatment with nonopioid or, if necessary, immediate-release opioids over long-acting opioids
+• Augment treatment with nonopioid therapies or, if necessary, prefer immediate-release opioids over long-acting opioids.

 Consent and Treatment